rahjooh/CryptoTrade/README.md

 1. **Reader** – polls the Binance depth endpoint at the configured interval and emits a `RawOrderbookMessage`.
 2. **Flattener** – converts each message into a `FlattenedOrderbookBatch`, expanding bids and asks into individual price levels.
-3. **S3 Writer** – buffers batches per `exchange/market/symbol` and periodically flushes them to S3 as Parquet files.
+3. **S3 Writer** – buffers batches per `exchange/market/symbol` and periodically flushes them to an Amazon S3 Table as Parquet files.
 4. **Channels** – provide back‑pressure aware communication between stages and expose lightweight metrics.

 ### Channels